How to Budget for Your First Apartment

 - Administration fees

-Not all complexes will come with these fees, but since they tend to be in the fine print, it’s helpful to know what to watch out for so you can ask if these fees are charged (before they come as a surprise).
-Some of these fees may occur on a monthly basis, while others may just be a one-time charge.
+Not all apartments will come with these fees, but since they tend to be in the rental contract's fine print, it’s helpful to know what to watch out for so you can ask if these fees are charged (before they come as a surprise).
+Some of these fees could occur on a monthly basis, while others may just be a one-time charge.

 Let’s break one-time charges down so you know what you can expect in a standard rental situation.